- ABOUT US

 Submitted by David Braden on August 19, 2013 - 4:59pm

-Living Systems Institute and Honeybee Keep are sponsoring a "Bee Safe Neighborhood" campaign to create living spaces where bees can propagate without the effects of toxic chemicals.
-We are in the conceptual and design phase of the project.
-If you would like to help, please contact Honey at firstname.lastname@example.org
+Living Systems Institute and Honeybee Keep are sponsoring a "Bee Safe Neighborhood" campaign to create living spaces where honey bees and other pollinators can propagate without the effects of toxic chemicals.
+We want to help Bee Safe neighborhoods obtain swarm traps and/or build hives for honeybees.
+If you are interested in becoming a Bee Safe Coordinator in your neighborhood after reading the information below, please send an email to email@example.com.
+Thank you!

 The goal is to have leaders from as many neighborhoods as possible solicit pledges from their neighbors to stop using systemic poisons.
 The minimum number of households required for a bee safe neighborhood designation is 75 in a contiguous block.
 If a neighbor on a particular street does not wish to participate, the boundary lines of the contiguous block will be configured to exclude that household.
 In other words, every neighbor on every street does not need to participate in order to have a contiguous block.
 Please see the diagram for an example of how one contiguous block might look.
 The households not participating are shown in red.
 Each neighborhood will probably have a unique configuration depending on the participation of neighbors.